 1. Carry out a home energy audit

 Before you start making any tweaks to your home energy ecosystem on your own, it’s a good idea to run a home energy audit.
 Many local companies will offer this service at little to no cost, and there are even online tools to help you carry out an audit on your own.
-Once you have a comprehensive energy audit in-hand, you’ll be able to direct your attention to the areas of your home that need it most.
+Once you have a comprehensive energy audit in hand, you’ll be able to direct your attention to the areas of your home that need it most.
+If you have noticed that your air conditioning unit is not working to full capacity, you may need to get it looked at as this can drive up your energy bills by working overtime.
+There are some highly recommended AC Service in Broward County that can be looked into, otherwise, it would be best to check your local area for professionals that can come to your home to see how they can help you.

 2. Utilize small appliances